-Principal Bassist of Symphony Nova Scotia since 1986, Max Kasper has gained quite a following over the past 20 years for the public education concerts/lectures he organizes and hosts at the Halifax Public Library.
+Principal Bassist of Symphony Nova Scotia since 1986, Max Kasper has gained quite a following for the public education concerts/lectures he organizes and hosts at Halifax Public Libraries since 1990.

-Max has a keen interest in period music; he plays in Halifax with Réjouissance and Tempest baroque ensembles, and plays as an extra with Tafelmusik on occasion.
+Max has a keen interest in Period music; he plays in Halifax with Réjouissance and the Tempest Baroque Ensemble and plays as an extra with the Tafelmusik Baroque Orchestra in Toronto.

 Now pursuing a second career as a bow maker, Max has the unique distinction of playing on a bass and bows he has made himself.
-He lives in Halifax with his love, Esther Ricketts, and their three cats: Xena, Murray, and Finnegan.
-In his spare time he likes to watch TV, read, sleep, and feed the cats.
+He lives in Bedford with his love, Esther Ricketts, and their cat Finnegan.
+In his spare time, Max likes to watch TV, read, sleep, and feed Finn.

 He has been on the faculty of Dalhousie University and has been a guest artist at the Scotia Festival of Music many times.
 Max has been an Orchestra Representative on the Symphony’s Board of Directors and was the Chairman of the Symphony Players’ Association for many years.